-D2D services: Can economics catch up to the hype?
+D2D services: Can the economics catch up to the hype?

-The hype around D2D shows no sign of slowing down, but industry experts are skeptical of its commercial viability
+The hype around D2D shows no sign of slowing down, but some experts are skeptical of its commercial viability

 A group of skiers on a backcountry expedition in Lake Tahoe were caught in a massive avalanche Tuesday morning.
 What was supposed be the last leg of a three-day trip quickly turned into a nightmare, leaving eight dead and six surviving.